SkylerCrook/cse15l-lab-reports/Week2LabReport.md

 # Part 3: What I Learned

 Something that I learned in labs 2 and 3 is how to use JUnit tests.
 Before lab 2 I had never used JUnit and didn't know what it was, much less how to use it for testing code.
 However, after getting lots of experience during lab hours, I have become very comfortable using JUnit and its assorted methods, such as assertEquals(), assertArrayEquals, and AssertTrue().
+JUnit is a valuable resource that I will definitely use as I continue to code in Java.